Daisy Machado honored with Distinguished Alumna Award

 The Distinguished Alumna/us Award recognizes lifelong service and achievement by a Disciples Divinity House alumna or alumnus.
 The recipients have been exemplars of varied forms of ministry and service; in some sense, they have each defined these forms.
 The award, established in 1979, is given every other year.
 The Alumni/ae Council receives nominations, selects the recipient, and presents the award.

-Daisy L. Machado, trailblazing scholar, esteemed mentor, advocate for Latino/a theological faculty, and Disciples minister, was honored by the Disciples Divinity House at this year’s General Assembly.
-The Alumni/ae Council selected her as the nineteenth recipient of its Distinguished Alumna Award.
+Daisy L. Machado, scholar, mentor, advocate for Latino/a theological faculty, and Disciples minister, was selected by the Disciples Divinity House as the nineteenth recipient of its Distinguished Alumna Award.

 The first US Latina to be ordained in the Christian Church (Disciples of Christ) and one of the first Protestant US Latinas to earn a PhD in religion, Machado is Professor of Church History at Union Theological Seminary in New York City.
 Her groundbreaking scholarship includes a history of Hispanic Disciples in the Southwest and the co-edited A Reader in Latina Feminist Theology, as well as numerous essays and book chapters.
 She has developed the concept of “borderlands” historically and conceptually as well as through travel seminars and speaking.
 Her pathbreaking leadership includes service as Union’s academic dean, and, from 1996-99, as the first Director of the Hispanic Theological Initiative.